Introduction

 8. MongoDB vs MySQL: Performance

 MongoDB offers faster query times and requires less disk space for data storage.
+MongoDB supports real-time updates for ad hoc queries, adding flexibility and adaptability to data retrieval.
 It is relatively easy to use and requires fewer lines of code to work with.
 MySQL is known for its ability to handle large datasets and handle concurrent connections with ease.

 MySQL‘s CPU consumption is better than MongoDB, allowing for complex queries to be executed efficiently in limited conditions.